kaizten/kaizten.github.io/development/vue/style-guide.md

 - Faster rendering
 - Lighter memory usage

-**24. Patterns.
-Renderless Component.** A renderless component is basically a component that does not render any HTML to the DOM but inside provides reusable JavaScript logic abstracted into a SFC.
+24. Patterns.
+Renderless Component.
+A renderless component is basically a component that does not render any HTML to the DOM but inside provides reusable JavaScript logic abstracted into a SFC.
 A renderless component makes use of the Slots API in order to achieve what we want.

-**Renderless.vue**
+Renderless.vue
 ```javascript
 <script>
 export default {